 An argument for the paper is expressed as a thesis.
 For an essay test or homework it is the first sentence or topic sentence of a paragraph.
 It is essentially your main point.
 The point you would put on the presentation slide.
 The elevator pitch.
 The rest of your paragraph is the explanation which is expected to support or prove the claim you’re making.
 On this page are examples and hints to help you 1. find your thesis, and 2. build your paragraphs.

-Finding your Thesis
+1. Finding your Thesis

 Write your conclusion first and your intro last

 The conclusion is easier to write since it comes after you’ve worked through all of your evidence.
 The intro is hard to write because it’s for some imaginary reader.
-It’s a waste of your time to start writing with the intro, because the intro needs to introduce the reader to your paper, but the content of your paper will have changed as you began to write out, rethink, come to conclusions, etc.
+If you like to start with an intro, plan on throwing it out later, because the intro needs to introduce the reader to your paper, but the content of your paper will have changed as you began to write out, rethink, come to conclusions, etc.

 Fleshing out your Paragraphs

 Build Content by Seeing which Analytical Tools Apply: